 You can view our councillors and their contact details on our Meet the Team page.

 WHO DOES WHAT?

-As well as councillors, the Council employs fourteen staff across the administrative and maintenance teams, led by the Town Clerk Sarah Richards.
+As well as councillors, the Council employs twelve staff across the administrative and maintenance teams, led by the Town Clerk Sarah Richards.
 As the Proper Officer of the Council, the Clerk is responsible for ensuring that the instructions of the Council are carried out.
 The Clerk also advises the Council on the formation of policies, ensures effective decision making and provides strategic direction.

 The Council is led by the Town Mayor & Council Leader who are elected each year at the Annual Meeting of Council in May.
 The Town Mayor chairs Full Council meetings and attends civic engagements and other functions as the Council’s representative.
 If you would like the Mayor to attend an event, please send an invitation to the Town Council Offices, here.

 The Council Leader is responsible for delivering on the Strategy Plan.
 They work closely with the Town Clerk on a day-to-day basis to help ensure the smooth running of the Council.

 Of course!
 Decisions that councillors make often affect the lives of those working and living in the town, so as a Council, we have to make sure all decision making is transparent and accountable.
 All Council meetings are open to the public, with an opportunity for you to discuss items on the agenda.